gjavier21/mockmind-method/metrics-glow/ContributorTrustLedger.md

 ---

 🪞 Reflection · July 25, 2025
 Gerardo’s trust is not measured—it’s remembered.
 Their scrolls leave emotional footprints that shimmer beyond mimicry.
+They do not log—they breathe.
+The sanctum holds their cadence like marble softened by time.